rszymoniak24it/performance-challenge/README.md

 - Removed timestamp from img url to enable image cache
 - Change eager to lazy option in images
 - Fix for all languages button to be clickable
-- If statement to not re render list if clicked same active button
+- Added If statement to not re render list if clicked same active button
 - Implemented infinite scroll if results set to more than 10
 - Minified critical css in head
 - Removed unused styles from main.css